Dibaryon resonances and short-range $NN$ interaction: Conclusion

 The purpose of this work was not to prove the existence of dibaryon resonances.
-Instead, we employed their parameters found in the recent experiments~\cite{Clem17,Clem21} to build some alternative picture of the short-range $NN$ interaction.
+Instead, we employed their parameters deduced from analysis of the recent experiments~\cite{Clem17,Clem21} to build some alternative picture of the short-range $NN$ interaction.
 We have demonstrated that the simple two-channel model including a single dibaryon pole in the internal channel is able to describe reasonably well the $NN$ scattering phase shifts and inelasticity parameters in all basic ($S$, $P$, $D$, $F$) partial waves in a broad energy range from zero up to 0.7--1.2 GeV using a few adjustable parameters in each partial wave.
 One should note in this respect that the high-precision $NN$ potentials based on the traditional meson-exchange picture as well as the state-of-the-art $NN$ potential derived within the chiral perturbation theory describe very well the elastic phase shifts up to 350 MeV and are not intended for reproducing the inelasticities.
 Though we employed the phenomenological determination of the model parameters in the present work, we have shown that these parameters can in principle be obtained from the six-quark microscopic treatment for the $NN$ system.
-An important result of the present study is that the dibaryon resonance parameters found from our model fit to the phase shifts turned out to be in good agreement with the experimental values.
+An important result of the present study is that the dibaryon resonance parameters found from our model fit to the phase shifts turned out to be in good agreement with the empirical values.

-Thus, we have found the direct connection between the observable properties (masses, widths, decay modes) of the experimentally detected dibaryons and observables in $NN$ elastic and inelastic scattering.
+Thus, we have found the direct connection between the observable properties (masses, widths, decay modes) of dibaryons detected to date and observables of $NN$ elastic and inelastic scattering.
 The next steps along this way would be the calculations of the properties of few-body systems, finite nuclei and nuclear matter starting from the $NN$ and $3N$ interactions derived within the dibaryon model.